 RUMINANT is an animal-level model that simulates the effects of nutrition (feed quality and availability) on the growth and production of cattle, sheep and goats.
 The RUMINANT model consists of a dynamic section that estimates intake and the supply of nutrients to the animal from the knowledge of the fermentation kinetics and passage of feed […]

-The Crop Livestock Enterprise Model (CLEM) model is a bio-economic model for mixed smallholder farms or larger enterprises.
-It integrates animal, pasture and crop production with labour and economics and can account for multiple resources including crops, animals, economics, residue, products, labour, nutrition, feed, water and greenhouse gases.
-CLEM is based on the principals of […]
+The Crop Livestock Enterprise Model (CLEM) model is a bio-economic model that can guide whole-of-farm decision-making.
+It integrates livestock, pasture, and crop production with labour and economic resources, simulating farm enterprises at a range of scales, from large agribusinesses to subsistence smallholdings.
+CLEM can account for and output multiple variables including crops, animals, economics, residue, […]

 G-Range is a global rangeland model that simulates changes in rangelands through time.
 G-Range uses spatial data and modules that represent ecological processes such as soil nutrient and water dynamics, vegetation growth, fire, and wild and domestic animal off-take.
 G-Range is developed by the Colorado State University.

 Global Biosphere Management Model (GLOBIOM) is used to investigate the various trade-offs and synergies around land use and ecosystem services.
 It is a global, recursively dynamic, and partial equilibrium model.
 It is capable of capturing the multiple interrelationships between different systems involved in provision of agricultural and forestry products and draws on comprehensive socioeconomic and geospatial […]

 The IMPACT model was developed to explore the challenges facing policymakers in reducing hunger, and poverty.
 IMPACT is a network of linked economic, water, and crop models.
 The central module is a partial equilibrium multi-market economic model, which simulates agricultural markets.
 The links to water and crop models support the integrated analysis of changing environmental, biophysical, […]

 The Model of Agricultural Production and its Impact on the Environment (MAgPIE) is a global land use allocation model.
 It is coupled to the grid-based dynamic vegetation model Lund-Potsdam-Jena managed Land (LPJmL), with a spatial resolution of 0.5°x0.5°.
 The MAgPIE model accounts for regional economic conditions such as demand for agricultural commodities as well as spatially […]